nalucasucsc/stat155/Project 2/readme.md

 # Analysis:
 I will be quantifying the relationship between union membership and demographics (industry, sector, gender, education, year) using linear regression.
 # Prediction:
-I will be using lasso regression to predict union workers in specified demographics and sector-industry combinations, while also identifying the most important variables that will predict union-nonunion wage differences.
+I will be using logistic regression to find how industry, gender, sector, and highest education effect total employment, and total members.
 # Main variables of interest:
-* wage_gap (dependent variable)
+* year: year of observation
-* year, industry, sector, gender, highest education (independent variables)
+* industry, sector, gender, highest education: main categories for union presence indicators and total employement (in 1,000's)

 ---
 # Data Description: